wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![stacked area](images/stacked_area_v2.png)

-A **stacked area** chart is a line chart but each line is filled in as a solid block with blocks stacked top of each other.
-With the default Stack Type of zero, the peak of the chart at any time is the sum of the magnitudes of all  sources at that time.
+A **stacked area** chart is similar to a line chart, but each line is filled in as a solid block with blocks stacked on top of each other.

 The stacked area chart can help you determine at a glance which queries have the largest magnitude at any point in time.
 It is most commonly used to visually compare two or more quantities.